lbfalvy/orchid/notes/papers/report/parts/scratchpad.md

 # Macros

-One major grievance of mine with Haskell is that its syntax isn't accessible.
-Even after understanding the rules, getting used to reading it takes considerable time.
-On the other hand, I really like the way Rust enables library developers to invent their own syntax that intuitively describes the concepts the library at hand encodes.
-In Orchid's codebase, I defined several macros to streamline tasks like defining functions in Rust that are visible to Orchid.
+Left-associative unparenthesized function calls are intuitive in the typical case of just applying functions to a limited number of arguments, but they're not very flexible.
+Haskell solves this problem by defining a diverse array of syntax primitives for individual use cases such as `do` blocks for monadic operations.
+This system is fairly rigid.
+In contrast, Rust enables library developers to invent their own syntax that intuitively describes the concepts the library at hand encodes.
+In Orchid's codebase, I defined several macros to streamline tasks like defining functions in Rust that are visible to Orchid, or translating between various intermediate representations.

 ## Generalized kerning